 Why Does Caviar Cost So Much?

 Traditional caviar is derived from the roe of Caspian and Black Sea wild sturgeon fish.
-However, other roe fish such as salmon, whitefish, steelhead trout may also make caviar.
+However, people also use other roe fishes to make caviar.
+Despite the difference between salmon and trout, they both can be used to produce caviar.

 The fish caviar other than sturgeon may be considered caviar as a “substitute” instead of real caviar.
 Since it is very costly, it is regarded as a luxury food.
 The price can be up to $8,000-$16,000 per kilogram, depending on the standard of caviar!